Bob Cobbing

 Bob Cobbing (30 July 1920 – 29 September 2002) was a British sound, visual, concrete and performance poet who was a central figure in the British Poetry Revival.

 Early life

-Cobbing was born in Enfield and grew up within the Plymouth Brethren.
+Cobbing was born in Enfield.
 He attended Enfield Grammar School and then trained as an accountant.
 He later went to Bognor Training College to become a teacher.
 During the Second World War, he was a conscientious objector.

 Early involvement with poetry and performance

 His involvement with performance began with the Hendon Experimental Art Club and the Hendon-based magazine And in 1951.
 This led to his setting up Writers Forum, which began publishing in 1963.
 In 1964 he published ABC in Sound, a book that combined his interest in sound and concrete poetry in an exploration of the visual and auditory possibilities of the English alphabet.

 Better Books

 He left teaching around this time and managed Better Books on Charing Cross Road, London.
 Better Books was more than a mere bookshop.
 Once described as a ‘mini Arts Lab’ it served as stage, cinema and gallery.
 Its cross-disciplinary approach welcomed new art forms like assemblage, performance art, and radical poetry.
 Together with other alternative galleries such as 26 Kingly Street and Indica Bookshop, Better Books was one of the hot spots of the London underground scene.